Poorvapara

-Poorvapara is a 2004 Indian Kannada-language drama film directed by Kudavalli Chandrashekhar in his directorial debut.
-The film stars Geetha, Naveen Mayur and Lakshmi Gopalaswamy with Srinath and himself in supporting roles.
+Poorvapara is a 2004 Indian Kannada-language drama film directed by Cudavalli Chandrashekar in his directorial debut.
+The film stars Geetha, Naveen Mayur and Lakshmi Gopalaswamy with Srinath and Chandrashekar in supporting roles.

 The film is based on M. K. Indira's novel of the same name and is about the conflict that NRIs face about the separation from their loved ones.
 The film follows a sixty-year old mother from Sringeri who goes to the United States with the intention of bringing her son and daughter-in-law back to India.
 The film was the first Kannada film to be screened at the Toronto International Film Festival.